 Where to stay in Gothenburg on a budget

-The easiest way to save money on your trip to Gothenburg is by staying in a hostel – not only is a dorm in a bed, or even a private room, usually cheaper than other types of budget accommodation but you’ll also get to meet other travellers who are always a mine of tips to help you avoid the tourist traps.
+We might be biased, but the easiest way to save money on your trip to Gothenburg is by staying in a hostel – not only is a bed in a dorm or private room usually cheaper than other types of budget accommodation, but it’s a great way to meet other travellers and discover some of the best things to do in Gothenburg we might have missed!

 Dorms from: £17.50